Ruth Bader Ginsburg Expected To Lie In Repose For 2 Days At High Court

 Ginsburg died Friday after a long battle with cancer.
 She was a Supreme Court justice for 27 years.

 Ginsburg was the longest-serving Jewish justice.
-Typically Jewish custom is to bury within a day or two, but this case is a little different since she died on the first of three days of Rosh Hashanah.
+Typically Jewish custom is to bury within a day or two, but this case is a little different since she died as Rosh Hashanah was beginning.
 It's preferred to postpone burials until after major holidays.